-NECK PROBLEMS - About neck problems and what I can do to help
+NECK PROBLEMS - About neck problems and what we can do to help

-What kind of neck problems can I treat? by Damian Moore M.Ost
+What kind of neck problems can we treat? by Damian Moore M.Ost

-As an osteopath I see a lot of patients with neck problems.
-I will investigate your problem to see if it is musculoskeletal in origin and is therefore something I can treat.
+As osteopaths we see a lot of patients with neck problems.
+We will investigate your problem to see if it is musculoskeletal in origin and is therefore something we can treat.
 If you want to discuss your own details, please call me on the number above.
-See below for details of some of the structures I can work on to improve function or reduce pain.
+See below for details of some of the structures we can work on to improve function or reduce pain.

 Joint problems - facet and rib joints

 Joints can cause difficulty by either generating pain or restricting movement, making your neck sore or stiff.
 Often pain is generated by the small facet joints at the back and somewhat to the side of the main part of the vertebra, these can become inflamed and sometimes lock.
 This can happen when you make a sudden movement, such as turning your head, or may occur during the night so that you wake with a crick in your neck.
 Most neck vertebrae don't have joints with ribs; however the lowest neck vertebra does join on to the first rib, and full neck movements, particularly turning the head, rely on a bit of movement of the vertebrae right down to those between the shoulder blades, so a problem with one of the upper ribs can affect range and comfort of neck movement and can lead to inflammation in the neck itself, as joints become over worked in compensation for poor movement available elsewhere.
 For all of these problems, providing there is no underlying complication treatment, using articulation and manipulation techniques, can have a quick and dramatic effect, with a major improvement in symptoms often possible at the first treatment.